 This approach works for vocabulary learning.
 But grammar becomes heavily contextualized instead of a wholesome learning experience.

 Respect for your elders and bosses is paramount in Korean culture.
 So, the honorific system, or degrees of speech, is immensely significant in the Korean way of living.
-It conveys respect and formality to the persons you communicate with or about.
+It conveys respect and formality to the people you communicate with or about.

 If you’re speaking about someone senior or elder, use an honorific by replacing nouns, verbs, or adjectives with courteous forms.
 Otherwise, you’ll come out as rude.